ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 5. To configure **Form Inputs**, click **Form Inputs** and specify the following details:
-    * **Host address of watsonx.data console** : Provide the host IP address of the watsonx.data install.
-To retrieve the host IP address, see [Getting connection information]({{site.data.keyword.ref-get_connection-link}}).
+    * **Host address of watsonx.data console** : Provide the **Host IP address** of the watsonx.data install.
+To retrieve the **Host IP address**, see [Getting connection information]({{site.data.keyword.ref-get_connection-link}}).
     * **Environment Type** : Select `SaaS`.
     * **CRN** : The **Instance CRN** of your watsonx.data instance.
 To retrieve the CRN, see [Getting connection information]({{site.data.keyword.ref-get_connection-link}}).
     * **Username** : Your email-id if you are using your API key or it should be in the format `<Service-id>-<GUID>`.
 For more information on generating service id and GUID, see [Creating service IDs](https://www.ibm.com/docs/en/watsonx/watsonxdata/aws?topic=usca-granting-access-through-service-ids-api-keys-from-saas-console#creating_service_IDs).
     * **API Key** : Provide the platform API key.
 To generate the API key, see [Generating the API key]({{site.data.keyword.ref-con-presto-serv-link}}).

+4. Click **Test & Save**. `Retrieved Spark Clusters` message is displayed.
+The available Spark engines are displayed in the **WATSONX.DATA:ENGINES** section.

 3. Create a Spark lab.

     a.
-To create a new Spark lab, click the + icon.
+To create a new Spark lab, from the **WATSONX.DATA:ENGINES** section, select the required Spark cluster and click the **+** icon (Add cluster) against it.
 The **Create Spark Lab** window opens.
 Specify a unique name for the Spark lab and select the **Spark Version**.
-The default Spark version is 3.4.
+The default Spark version is 3.5.
 You can modify the other optional fields if required.

     The `spark.hadoop.wxd.apikey` parameter is configured in the **Spark configurations** field by default while creating Spark lab.
     {: note}

     b.
-Click **Create**.
 Click **Refresh** to see the Spark lab in the left window.
 This is the dedicated Spark cluster for application development.

     c.
-Open the Spark lab to access the file system, terminal, and work with it.
+Click to open the Spark lab to access the file system, terminal, and work with it.

     c.
 In the **Explorer** window, you can view the file system, where you can upload the files, and view logs.